Budibase/website/content/forms/templates/IT-incident-report-template/index.md

 Incident reporting is crucial.
 Having a central record of all IT incidents helps you to identify threats, and prevent future damage.
 However, this only works if your employees actually report incidents.

-Our IT incident report template provides a platform to quickly create effective reports.
+Our IT incident report formats key information about the incident and affected systems in a clear, concise manner.
 When an incident occurs, any employee can note the required details in seconds.

 We’ve also added an additional form, for IT workers to qualify and respond to incidents.
 On a separate record, your IT team can assign actions, incident severity, or escalate each case.